 Garrity emphatically headed home his second midway through the second period, but with time running out, Adam Marriott scored from the penalty spot to take the game to extra time.

-Both sides pushed for an elusive winner, and with 115 minutes gone, Michael Gash drilled beyond Tony McMillan to secure victory for the East Anglian side.
+Both sides pushed for an elusive winner, and with 115 minutes gone, Michael Gash drilled beyond Tony McMillan to secure victory for the East Anglian side, defying the pre-match sports betting online.

 Paul Carden was forced into one change ahead of the contest.
 After Jack Dunn failed a fitness test prior to kick-off, Dylan Vassallo started on the left, with Connor McCarthy taking the remaining spot on the bench.